AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 - Not Open Source (right now, but the dev is working on an Open Source version)
 - Supports only Nvidia GPUs on Windows
 - It doesn't use a Web User Interface, meaning that it can't be run on the Cloud
-- Many Effects are Premium, such as "Low Quality Mic"
+- Many Effects are Premium (paid), such as "Low Quality Mic"
 |||
 ===
 ***